Back-to-back inclusive dijets in DIS at small $x$: Complete NLO results and predictions

-We first relate the WW gluon TMD to the dipole gluon distribution $\Ncal(\rt)$ in an approximation~\cite{Blaizot:2004wv,Dumitru:2011vk,Iancu:2011nj,Metz:2011wb,Dominguez:2011br}, where the weight functional $\Wcal^{\textrm{LL}x}_{\eta}(\rho_A)$ is given by a Gaussian distribution in $\rho_A$ \footnote{The validity of this approximation relative to the full LL JIMWLK RGE was explored in \cite{Dumitru:2011vk} and shown to be quite good for a range of spatial configurations of dipoles.} whose variance satisfies the Balitsky-Kovchegov (BK) RGE~\cite{Balitsky:1995ub,Kovchegov:1999yj}.
-For the initial condition for small-$x$ evolution, we use the McLerran-Venugopalan model~\cite{McLerran:1993ka,McLerran:1993ni}:
+Using the Gaussian approximation~\cite{Blaizot:2004wv,Dumitru:2011vk,Iancu:2011nj,Metz:2011wb,Dominguez:2011br}, we first relate the WW gluon TMD to the dipole gluon distribution $\Ncal_{\eta_f}(\rt)$ satisfying the Balitsky-Kovchegov (BK) RGE~\cite{Balitsky:1995ub,Kovchegov:1999yj} \footnote{The validity of this approximation relative to the full LL JIMWLK RGE was explored in \cite{Dumitru:2011vk} and shown to be quite good for a range of spatial configurations of dipoles.}.
+For the initial condition for the RGE, we use the McLerran-Venugopalan model~\cite{McLerran:1993ka,McLerran:1993ni},

-where the initial rapidity scale $\eta_0=\ln(1/x_0)$, $x_0=10^{-2}$ and the minimum bias $Q_{s0,A}^2=A^{1/3}\times 0.1$ GeV$^2$ \cite{Kowalski:2007rw}.
-The infrared regulator of the Coulomb logarithm is fixed to $\Lambda=0.24$ GeV.
-These choices, motivated by fits to e+A fixed target data~\cite{Lappi:2013zma} and electron-proton (e+p) HERA data~\cite{H1:2009pze}, can be constrained in future global analyses.
+with the rapidity scale $\eta_0=\ln(1/x_0)$, $x_0=2.5\cdot 10^{-2}$ and the minimum bias $Q_{s0,A}^2=A^{1/3}\times 0.1$ GeV$^2$ \cite{Kowalski:2007rw}.
+The infrared regulator of the Coulomb logarithm is $\Lambda=0.24$ GeV.
+Fits to e+A fixed target data~\cite{Lappi:2013zma} and electron-proton (e+p) HERA data~\cite{H1:2009pze} dictate these choices, which can be constrained from future global analyses.

-To achieve full NLO accuracy at small-$x$, one should evolve $\Ncal_{\eta_0}(\rt)$ with the NLL$x$ BK equation \cite{Balitsky:2007feb} which accounts for the leading $N_c$, $\mathcal{O}(\alpha_s^2\ln(1/x_{c}))$ corrections, that are $\mathcal{O}(\alpha_s)$ when $\alpha_s\ln(1/x_{c})\sim 1$.
+For full NLO accuracy at small $x$, one should evolve $\Ncal_{\eta_0}(\rt)$ with the NLL$x$ BK equation \cite{Balitsky:2007feb}.
 While this equation is challenging to solve \cite{Lappi:2015fma}, the dominant contributions to its kernel are accounted for by contributions from the running coupling and the lifetime ordering constraint \cite{Lappi:2016fmu}.
 We employ the minimal dipole size prescription for the former~\cite{Kovchegov:2006vj,Balitsky:2007feb,Iancu:2015joa}.
 For the Sudakov soft factor in Eq.\,\eqref{eq:soft-factor}, we employ one-loop running of the coupling.
-Its sensitivity to nonperturbative physics at large $r_{bb'}$ is modeled by freezing it at a maximal value $\alpha_{s,max}/\pi=0.24$.
-The corresponding uncertainty is assessed by varying $\alpha_{s,max}$.
+Its sensitivity to nonperturbative physics at large $r_{bb'}$ is modeled by freezing it at a maximal value (which is varied) of $\alpha_{s,{\rm max}}/\pi=0.24$.